You are here

 Lawyers for the parties may not quote from the realtime transcript under any circumstances.
 The realtime transcript has many uses, however, including preparing for the next day of trial, preparing expert witnesses, and reminding witnesses about previous testimony they have given, without directly quoting from the transcript.
 No unedited realtime transcript can be filed or quoted.

-Cell phones are allowed in the court, however they must be turned off.
-Do not bring cameras or recording devices into the court.
-Desktop computer workstations are available in the Jury Assembly Area, with internet access.
-Wireless access to the internet is available for jurors to use with their own wireless enabled laptops.
+Cell phones are permitted in the courthouse; however, they must be turned off while in court unless otherwise directed by the courtroom deputy.
+Cameras and recording devices are not allowed in the courthouse.
+Desktop computer workstations with internet access are available in the Jury Assembly Area.
+Additionally, wireless internet is available for jurors to use on their own wireless-enabled devices, such as cell phones, tablets, and laptops.”

 When appearing at the courthouse for jury service, you are expected to conduct yourself with reserve and courtesy.
 Please do not wear jeans, sandals, sneakers or t-shirts, as to preserve the dignity of the Court.